dapr/community/community-membership.md

 This doc outlines the various responsibilities of contributor roles in Dapr.
-The Dapr project is subdivided into subprojects under (predominantly, but not exclusively) core runtime, CLI and language-specific SDKs.
+The Dapr project is subdivided into subprojects under (predominantly, but not exclusively) core runtime, CLI, Quickstarts, Docs and language-specific SDKs.
 Responsibilities for most roles are scoped to these subprojects (repos).

 | **Role**   | **Responsibilities**                                  | **Requirements**                                             | **Defined by**                                               |
 | ---------- | ----------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |